NCIP/gdc-docs/docs/API/Users_Guide/Data_Analysis.md

 ## Analysis Endpoints

-In addition the `ssms`, `ssm_occurrences`, and `genes` endpoints mentioned previously, several `analysis` endpoints were designed to quickly retrieve specific datasets used for visualization display.
+In addition to the `ssms`, `ssm_occurrences`, and `genes` endpoints mentioned previously, several `/analysis` endpoints were designed to quickly retrieve specific datasets used for visualization display.

-__Example 1:__ The `analysis/top_cases_counts_by_genes` endpoint gives the number of cases with a mutation in each gene listed in the `gene_ids` parameter for each project.
+__Example 1:__ The `/analysis/top_cases_counts_by_genes` endpoint gives the number of cases with a mutation in each gene listed in the `gene_ids` parameter for each project.
 Note that this endpoint cannot be used with the `format` or `fields` parameters.
-In this case, the query will produce the number of cases in each projects with mutations in the gene `ENSG00000155657`.
+In this instance, the query will produce the number of cases in each projects with mutations in the gene `ENSG00000155657`.

 ```Shell
 curl "https://api.gdc.cancer.gov/analysis/top_cases_counts_by_genes?gene_ids=ENSG00000155657&pretty=true"